fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 - ✅ Verified functionality with integration tests after removing UserEntityAdapter
 - ✅ Updated references to Repository Adapters to use UserGateway directly
 - ✅ Verified functionality with integration tests after updating repository references
+- ✅ Removed Application Layer Adapters (AuthenticationServiceAdapter.java and UserServiceAdapter.java)
+- ✅ Verified functionality with integration tests after removing application adapters

 ### Current Work
-- Working on removing infrastructure layer adapters
+- Migration completed successfully!

 ### Next Steps
-- Remove Repository Adapters (IamRepositoryAdapter.java and UserRepositoryAdapter.java)
-- Continue with application layer adapter removal
+- Consider removing legacy configuration classes that are no longer needed
+- Update documentation to reflect the new clean architecture

 ## Conclusion

-This migration plan provides a detailed roadmap for removing legacy code from the IAM module and completing the migration to a clean architecture structure.
-By following the natural dependency direction (from outer layers to inner layers) while leveraging the adapter pattern, we can maintain functionality throughout the migration process and minimize the risk of breaking changes.
+This migration plan provided a detailed roadmap for removing legacy code from the IAM module and completing the migration to a clean architecture structure.
+By following the natural dependency direction (from outer layers to inner layers) while leveraging the adapter pattern, we maintained functionality throughout the migration process and minimized the risk of breaking changes.

-The plan acknowledges that many clean architecture components are already in place and focuses on removing legacy components and adapters in a systematic way.
-After each step, we will run `iam_test_integration_v3.sh` to verify that everything still works correctly, ensuring a smooth migration process.
+The plan acknowledged that many clean architecture components were already in place and focused on removing legacy components and adapters in a systematic way.
+After each step, we ran `iam_test_integration_v3.sh` to verify that everything still worked correctly, ensuring a smooth migration process.

+The migration has been successfully completed, resulting in a cleaner, more maintainable architecture that follows clean architecture principles.